-The majority of states offer relief to unmarried couples who terminate their relationships.
-In Marvin v.
-Marvin, the California Supreme Court upheld the right of an unmarried couple to enter into express and implied contracts governing the economic consequences of the termination of their relationship and recognized the availability of equitable remedies.
-Since that decision, many other courts have accepted some or all of these theories to provide relief to cohabitants.
-In addition to theories of express or implied contract, some courts permit cohabitants to assert equitable remedies based on a theory of restitution or unjust enrichment.
-The requirements of equitable relief may cause particular hardships for an individual who has functioned exclusively as a homemaker during the course of the relationship, as it will be harder to convince a court that their partner has been unjustly enriched.
+The majority of states offer relief to unmarried couples who terminate their relationships.276 In Marvin v.
+Marvin, the California Supreme Court upheld the right of an unmarried couple "to enter into express and implied contracts governing the economic consequences of the termination of their relationship and recognized the availability of equitable remedies."277 Since that decision, many other courts have accepted some or all of these theories to provide relief to cohabitants.278 In addition to theories of express or implied contract, some courts permit cohabitants to assert equitable remedies based on a theory of restitution or unjust enrichment.279 The requirements of equitable relief may cause particular hardships for an individual who has functioned exclusively as a homemaker during the course of the relationship, as it will be harder to convince a court that their partner has been unjustly enriched.280

 The lack of legal recognition for non-traditional family structures contributes to the perpetuation of social issues faced by members of such non-traditional families.
 Social issues that largely develop with the presence of children include maternal gatekeeping and a lack of a formal co-parenting structure when a romantic relationship ends.
-The social issues that largely develop with the presence of children include maternal gatekeeping and a lack of a formal co-parenting structure when a romantic relationship ends.
+Secondary 1883